 In accordance with IFRS, the Company shall disclose the comparison of carrying amounts and fair values of the Company's financial instruments that are carried in the consolidated financial statements.
-As of December 31, 2023 and 2022, the fair values of the financial assets and liabilities approximate their carrying amounts due to the short-term maturities of these instruments, except for cash which is measured at fair value based on price quotations at the reporting date.

 The Company classifies its financial instruments using a fair value hierarchy as a framework for disclosing fair value of financial instruments based on inputs used to value the Company's investments.
 The hierarchy of inputs and description of inputs is described as follows: